 Are you a divorced parent concerned about how to tackle this summer’s hectic scheduling with your child and ex-spouse?
-At Friedman & Friedman, Attorneys at Law, we have a wealth of experience in family law and have seen every situation imaginable between two parties going through a divorce.
+At Friedman & Friedman PLLC, Attorneys at Law, we have a wealth of experience in family law and have seen every situation imaginable between two parties going through a divorce.
 When there is a child involved, things inevitably get more complex and that is why a set plan will benefit everyone involved.

 As Long Island divorce lawyers with over 35 years of experience, we are devoted to helping you adjust as easily as possible to this major life change.